GAMR1520/GAMR1520/_references/list-comprehensions.md

 The above code defines a function to do a simple calculation.
 We then assign `result` to a list comprehension which iterates over `range(10)` applying the calculation to each value and returns a list containing all the results.

+> The function could be very complicated, calling other code and doing much more manipulation.
+> The key with list comprehensions is that they are a nice way to aggregate results into a list.
+> They convert one list (or any iterable) into another list.

 ### Filtering

 Try adding a modified `if` clause to the end of the comprehension.
-This can be used to simply filter an iterable.
+This can be used to filter an iterable, ignoring values that don't meet the specified criteria.

 ```python
 [i for i in range(10) if i > 2]